External Debt in Brazil

 Brazil - External Debt

-Analysts who participated in this month’s LatinFocus Consensus Forecast expect a current account deficit of 1.2% of GDP in 2019.
-For 2020, panelists expect the current account deficit to widen to 1.6% of GDP.
+The LatinFocus Consensus Forecast projects a current account deficit of 0.9% of GDP in 2022.
+For 2023, panelists foresee the current account deficit at 1.5% of GDP.

 Brazil - External Debt Data